xpepper/poker-hands-kata/README.md

         * Black wins. - with full house: 4 over 2
         * Tie.

-* CardParserTest
+* `CardParserTest`
    - add support to more values and suites?
-* Should we add a validation when creating a Card (null values and suites should not be allowed) ?
+* Should we add a validation when
+    - creating a `Card` (null values and suites should not be allowed) ?
+    - creating a kind of `Rank` (e.g. I should not be able to create a `Pair` with two cards with different values, or a `Pair` with two cards with the same suit)

 * Make sure you cannot create invalid Cards.
 * Add the missing conversions from rank to string in `GameResultFormatter`